hatonthecat/Projectnaive/README.md

-# Much Naive about Naïve
+# Much Naïve about Naïve

 This repository seeks to explore the label of naïve in academic discourse.